SHANMUGAAPRIYANM/M2-Embedded_PerformLED/1_Requirements/README.md

 2.Visual Studie Code
 # Research
-   Atmega328 is an Atmel microcontroller, which is used in Arduino UNO board.Atmega328 has 28 pins in total.
+   Atmega328 is an Atmel microcontroller.Atmega328 has 28 pins in total.
 It has 3 Ports in total which are named as Port B,Port  C and Port D.Port C is an analogue Port and it has six pins in total.
-So, in simple words, ATmega328 has 6 analogue pins.Port B and Port D are digital ports and have 7 pins each.So, in total ATmega328 has 14 digital pins.
-It also supports Serial Communications, we can perform serial communication via Pin  2 (RX) and Pin 3 (TX).It also supports SPI Protocol.
+So, ATmega328 has 6 analogue pins.Port B and Port D are digital ports and have 7 pins each.So, in total ATmega328 has 14 digital pins.
+It also supports Serial Communications, we can perform serial communication via Pin  2 (RX) and Pin 3 (TX).It also supports SPI Protocol, USART Protocol.
 ![Introduction-to-Atmega328_8](https://user-images.githubusercontent.com/94114144/144362001-ab24a5a7-16f3-49d0-ba6c-1a3bb3a0ea57.png)

 # Features
       It has simple features.

     1.It can switch off the LED's when switch is in off state.
     2.It can switch on the LED's when switch is in on state.